First Drive: 2017 Subaru Forester Review

 High River, Alberta – Get that F word out…

-North of here, sits the small town of High River, Alberta which in 2013 was completed submerged due to unprecedented rain and floods.
-In three short years, High River has worked hard transforming itself into a livable, workable region inviting investments, families, and overall growth as the town continues to rebuild after many have abandoned area in fear of future floods, despite new measures to ensure a similar disaster will not occur again.
+North of here sits the small town of High River, Alberta, which in 2013 was completely submerged due to unprecedented rain and floods.
+In three short years, High River has worked hard to transform itself into a livable, workable region inviting investments, families, and overall growth as the town continues to rebuild after many have abandoned the area in fear of future floods, despite new measures to ensure a similar disaster will not occur again.
 But the challenge now lies in changing perceptions.
 As they say here, High River isn’t the ‘flood town’ – it’s time to get that old F word out!

 Groff Stan Saddlery in High River, Alberta - one of hundreds of local business rebuilding following the 2013 floods.